dveersingh000/CNAPP-Dashboard/README.md

 # CNAPP Dashboard

-This project is a dynamic dashboard application built with React, Redux Toolkit, and Tailwind CSS.
-It allows users to visualize and manage widgets within different categories.
+This project is a versatile dashboard platform crafted using React, Redux Toolkit, and Tailwind CSS.
+It enables users to visualize and manage various widgets categorized into different sections for a seamless experience.

 ## Check Live Demo